briceburg/silverstripe-flexiform/README.md

 ### Limiting Field Types

-The choice of fields can be limited on a per form basis.
+The choice of fields types can be defined per form.
 Here's a couple examples.

 * Strategy 1: Overload **$allowed_flexi_types** in your custom form